MakerSpaaz/candela_obsecura/Templates/Circle Sheet.md

 >[!INFO] **CIRCLE ADVANCEMENT**
 > ILLUMINATION QUESTIONS & KEYS
 >Ask the following questions at the end of every assignment for every “yes,” fill in a point on the Illumination track, **earn 2 Illumination** if some, but not all, players fulfilled an Illumination Key during the session.
 Earn 4 if every player fulfilled at least one Illumination Key during the session.
 If nobody in the circle fulfilled any of their Keys, take no additional Illumination.
->> ❓ Did you contain or destroy a source of bleed?
+>> :RiQuestionnaireFill: Did you contain or destroy a source of bleed?
->> ❓ Did you provide comfort or support for those affected?
+>> :RiQuestionnaireFill: Did you provide comfort or support for those affected?
->> ❓ Did you bring something of importance back for Candela Obscura to study?
+>> :RiQuestionnaireFill: Did you bring something of importance back for Candela Obscura to study?

 >[!info] **Illumination Wheel**